• Home

 A Childhood of Wonder and Resilience

 From climbing trees to peering into tide pools, Charles cultivated a boundless fascination with the environment.
 His notebooks, filled with sketches and questions, became his sanctuary.
-His family’s stories of pioneers and resilience instilled in him an unyielding spirit—an essential trait that would serve him through academic pursuits and scientific setbacks alike.
+As a young boy, he was known for his relentless curiosity—whether it was dissecting fallen leaves to understand their structure or observing the intricate dance of fireflies at dusk.
+His family’s stories of pioneers and resilience—tales of overcoming adversity and forging new paths—instilled in him an unyielding spirit—an essential trait that would serve him through academic pursuits and scientific setbacks alike.

 When his family moved to Newport News, Virginia, the Atlantic’s salty embrace broadened his horizons.
 Exploring Chesapeake Bay’s mysteries, he became captivated by the silent, graceful movements of sharks and the intricate dance of marine life.
-This fascination was more than fascination; it was a calling.
+This fascination was more than curiosity; it was a calling.
+Nights spent watching the tide roll in and out, collecting shells and studying marine creatures, laid the foundation for a lifelong passion.

 Journey to the Heart of Discovery